-Our analysis has important lessons when thinking about party formation.
+Our analysis has important lessons when thinking about party boundaries.
 The incentives created by the electoral rules and voter responses are similar in both cases.
+Moreover, given that PECs are a very light version of collaboration, our results can be seen as a lower bound when compared to more intense and formal coalitions, party mergers, and party formation.
 For example, we can conjecture based on our results that voter ideology and electoral rules combine to create natural boundaries for the parties (Grofman 2008; Matakos et al. 2018).
-Moreover, the party formateurs are likely to consider how creating or destroying parties affects the overall distribution of political power, not only the expected individual vote shares.
+Moreover, party formateurs are likely to consider how increasing or decreasing party boundaries affect the overall distribution of political power, not only the expected individual vote shares.

 Different motivations of coalition formation are, of course, not mutually exclusive.
 But there may be important trade-offs as suggested by Strøm (1990).
 Quantifying these trade-offs should help to shed further light on party behaviour (Helboe Pedersen 2012).
 Some authors have argued that policy-seeking parties are more likely to form coalitions (Ibenskas 2015; Kellam 2017; Wahman 2011).
 Assessing these type of questions using a structural econometric approach could be an interesting avenue for future research.
 Such approaches have already been used to understand post-electoral coalitions by scholars (see (Diermeier, Eraslan, and Merlo 2003)).
 Some steps in this direction in the study of PECs have already been taken by Montero (2016) and Frey, López-Moctezuma, and Montero (2018).

-Besides offering insights into the creation and destruction of political parties, our results can be useful for policy-making.
+Besides offering insights into the boundaries of political parties, our results can be useful for policy-making.
 Whether PECs should be allowed or not has been debated throughout the world.
 For instance, countries such as Estonia and Holland ban formal pre-electoral agreements.
 One argument against electoral coalitions has been that they may distort the electoral result and policies away from citizens' preferences.
 However, our paper indicates that PECs give parties an opportunity to guarantee a broader substantive representation of citizens' policy preferences, because they might help preventing absolute majorities.
 However, PECs may play a different role in different electoral systems.
 We thus end with a call for more comparative research on the effects of different types of PECs across different electoral contexts.